modernish/modernish/README.md

   most systems, i.e. those that don't have a `SIGERR` signal.
 (The [trap stack](#user-content-the-trap-stack) uses this feature test.)
+* `TRAPPRSUBSH`: The ability to obtain a list of the current shell's native traps from a command substitution subshell, for example: `var=$(trap)`.
+  Note that modernish transparently reimplements this feature on shells without this native capability, so this feature ID is only relevant if you are bypassing modernish to access the `trap` builtin directly.
+Also, in order to be useful to modernish, this feature test only yields a positive if the `trap` command in `var=$(trap)` can be replaced by a shell function that in turn calls the builtin `trap` command.

 ### Quirks ###